We’ve all been there. A quick slice turns into a whole pie before you know it. Or you just need a sweet treat and you went overboard.

 The worst is when you just want something sweet, but then you feel so guilty and frustrated about eating dessert that you just binge on the whole thing.
 Who has not felt like that or even better done that?

-It is so easy to let one little mistake ruin your whole day, or your whole diet.
+It is so easy to let one little mistake ruin your whole day, or your whole diet (avoid these 4 diet mistakes).
 There are a couple of tips that can help you not get off track or not let that one dessert, snack, greasy dinner, make you feel sick to your stomach…..physically and mentally.

 7 Ways To Recover from a Food Binge